NilsBade/PythonChamberApp/README.md

 > [!CAUTION]
 > The keysight visa implementation seems to have various bugs working with pyvisa/windows.
-> Errors occur that are also dependent on the computer the app is executed on! e.g. one error was: 'error_not_cic = -1073807264: The Interface associated with this session is not currently the Controller-In-Charge'.
+> Errors occur that are dependent on the computer the app is executed on! e.g. one error was: 'error_not_cic = -1073807264: The Interface associated with this session is not currently the Controller-In-Charge'.
 > It was solved by installing the NI-visa implementation as well/on top even though this is not recommended.
 > Other error that may was correlated to using keysight-visa was the python kernel completely crashing with a 'segmentation fault' - this error did not occur again once NI-visa was installed.
 > So dependent if the AutoMeasurement-Threads run in some kind of weird error - consider installing the NI Visa package as well and try again...

+> [!NOTE]
+> It may be, that when running the app on windows the app throws errors like 'viOpen not found' when including the pyvisa package.
+This is likely due to the fact that the pyvisa package is not able to find the visa backend.
+> In the [FAQ of pyVISA](https://pyvisa.readthedocs.io/en/latest/faq/faq.html#oserror-could-not-open-visa-library-function-viopen-not-found) a detailed explanation can be found on how to setup the backend properly.
+> These errors were predominantly experienced when trying to run the communication based on the *keysight VISA backend*.
+> By running the
+> ```sh
+> visa-info
+> ```
+> command in the terminal one can check if the keysight backend is found by the windows system.
+> Several workarounds can be found on the internet to enable the keysight backend in python.
+> The one that solved the issue so far is by explicitly adding the keysight library paths to the dll_directory
+> in *runner.py* when the app is started via
+> ``os.add_dll_directory('C:\\Program Files\\Keysight\\IO Libraries Suite\\bin')``
+> ``os.add_dll_directory('C:\\Program Files (x86)\\Keysight\\IO Libraries Suite\\bin')``
+> before instantiating the ProcessController class --> instantiating a pyvisa.ResourceManager() the first time.
+> **The file paths in these two commands may vary dependent on the installation path of the IO Libraries Suite on your computer.
+> So adapt the paths accordingly to your installation path.**

 7. Execute the 'runner.py' script in './PythonChamberApp/PythonChamberApp/runner.py' (in your virtual environment).